State, Cobb halt planned testing at Sterigenics

 The legislation appears to provide a path for Sterigenics to eventually reopen – if it can install the right equipment and pass muster with state and local permit-writers.

-"Pretty sure they’re going to get back up (and operating)," said Rau.
+"Pretty sure they’re going to get back up (and operating)," admitted Rau.
 "But if we can put commonsense regulations in place, then hopefully we can make sure things are safer."

 The new bills in the legislature are significant because they have backing from Democrats and Republicans – with a strong Cobb County presence among their sponsors.